Got a DPF fault? Is your DPF clogged? Want to avoid expensive replacement fees for your DPF?

 If your vehicle has a DPF issue, or has even failed a DPF regeneration by a professional, and therefore requires professional intervention to diagnose and resolve the problem there is no better alternative than a skilled UKCC technician.

-Starting at just £249.99 (including dealer level diagnostics and manometer pressure testing) our DPF Cleaning method is the least expensive option.
+Starting at just £89.99 (including dealer level diagnostics, live data reading, and manometer pressure testing) our DPF regeneration (regeneration is not cleaning) and advanced cleaning methods is the least expensive option.
 The advantages are:-

 - Our Mobile Carbon Cleaning Technicians come to you